matomo-org/plugin-QueuedTracking/docs/faq.md

 __Can I keep track of the state of the queue?__

 Yes, you can.
 Just execute the command `./console queuedtracking:monitor`.
 This will show the current state of the queue.
+To exit this command you can for example press `CTRL + C` key at the same time.

 __Can I improve the speed of inserting requests from the Redis queue to the database?__